samiib/example-project-repo/README.md

 # example-project-repo
-An example repo to fill with issues
+An example repo to fill with issues and PR's